jmwolff3/CS466-Nussinov/README.md

 1. `pip install numpy`
 2. `python nussinov/nussinov.py`
 Include either the `-s` option and a sequence string or `-f` and a filepath to your sequence.

+### Build and run C code
+1. If you are on a mac, install argp: `brew install argp-standalone` or
+2. Compile: `gcc -largp c_implimentaiton/nussinov.c -o nussinov.o`
+3. Run: `./nussinov.o -s <sequence>`